isar/hive/docs/boxes.md

 await box.close();
 ```

 Before your application exits, you should call `Hive.close()` to close all open boxes.
+Don't worry if the app is killed before you close Hive, it doesn't matter.